Highland Lakes Christmas Lights Guide

 You can hop in the car and tour the Highland Lakes Christmas lights trail from display to display all season long.
-Once you’re at any of the large Christmas lights displays, make sure you’re bundled up for a walk through all the outdoor sculptures, arches, and trees.
+Once you’re at any of the large Christmas lights displays, make sure you’re bundled up for a walk through all of the outdoor sculptures, arches, and trees.
 There are no large drive-through displays in the Highland Lakes.
 You can, however, explore neighborhoods by vehicle and seek out the best-lit houses.
-(See: Marble Falls resident no Grinch when it comes to lights display synced to music

-- In the southern portion of the Highland Lakes, you’ll find the Lights Spectacular in Johnson City.
-This awesome display at the Pedernales Electric Cooperative headquarters includes 1.2 million LED lights around mature oak trees, creating a truly “electric” experience.
+- In the southern portion of the Highland Lakes, you’ll find Lights Spectacular in Johnson City.
+This awesome display at the Pedernales Electric Cooperative headquarters includes 2 million LED lights around mature oak trees, creating a truly “electric” experience.

 - In Llano’s Badu Park is Starry, Starry Nights.
 The lights illuminate the park and the Llano River.

-- Burnet County shows off its county courthouse in Burnet with lights on the square.
-The annual Christmas on the Square includes a parade and vendors then the lighting of the courthouse.
-You can still see the lights every evening as you stroll along downtown businesses.
+- Burnet shows off its Christmas spirit at three locations: the courthouse, Wallace Riddell Park, and Hamilton Creek Park.
+The annual Christmas on the Square includes a parade, a snow play area, and vendors before the lighting of the courthouse.
+You can see the lights every evening as you stroll along downtown businesses.

-- In Granite Shoals, you can walk through the ever-growing Christmas by the Highway display just off the Phillips Ranch Road and RR 1431 intersection.
+- In Granite Shoals, walk through the ever-growing Christmas by the Highway display just off of RR 1431.

-Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time 100 years, or 2,000 years.
+Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time.

-- Visit the Lyndon B. Johnson State Park and Historic Site as well as the Lyndon B. Johnson National Historical Park for Christmas traditions from the childhood and adult life of President Johnson.
+- Visit the Lyndon B. Johnson State Park and Historic Site for Christmas traditions from the childhood and adult life of President Johnson.

-- For more contemporary fun, kids can play in the snow in early December during Llano Snow Day or at Johnson City’s Hill Country Science Mill at its snow day event.
+- For more contemporary fun, kids can play in the snow in early December during snow days in Llano and Burnet.